 Parrots don’t naturally change colors, so you can’t buy a red parrot and wait for it to turn blue.
 However, parrots do grow into their colors as they age.
 That’s because all feathers contain pigment, which is known as chemical coloring.

-With the science of parrot coloring in mind, we can better understand why parrot feathers may change color.
-Because most of the tones are affected by a parrot’s chemical balance, illness can dramatically impact their feathers.
-If malnutrition and stress come into play, the structure of the feathers themselves will be damaged.
+With the science of parrot coloring in mind, we can understand why parrot feathers may change color.
+Because most of the tones are affected by a parrot’s chemical balance, illness can impact their feathers.
+If malnutrition and stress come into play, the structure of the feathers will be damaged.
 That’s when you’ll notice fraying and bands.

 Parrot Feathers Turning A Different Color